PaycheckCalculatorOnline logo

 Health Insurance Premiums (Section 125 / POP Plans)

-Example savings — $300/month health premium run through a Section 125 plan: • Federal income tax savings (22% bracket): $300 × 22% = $66/month • FICA savings: $300 × 7.65% = $22.95/month • State tax savings (assume 5%): $300 × 5% = $15/month • Total monthly tax savings: ~$104 • Total annual savings on $3,600 premium: ~$1,248
+Here's what a $300/month health premium run through a Section 125 plan actually saves: • Federal income tax savings (22% bracket): $300 × 22% = **$66/month** • FICA savings: $300 × 7.65% = **$22.95/month** • State tax savings (assume 5%): $300 × 5% = **$15/month** • **Total monthly tax savings: ~$104** • **Annual savings on a $3,600 premium: ~$1,248**

-Without a Section 125 plan, the premiums would be post-tax, costing you the full $300/month with none of these savings.
+Without a Section 125 plan, those same premiums would be post-tax — costing you the full $300/month with none of these savings.
+If your employer offers a POP plan and you're not enrolled, you're paying more in taxes than you need to for the same coverage.

 Frequently Asked Questions